Movietone Act:

 Based on the song "Barnacle Bill the Sailor" by Carson Robison and Frank Luther.
 Bimbo is a sailor who's told not to leave the ship, but after the captain knocks himself out, he goes to visit one of his girlfriends, Nancy Lee (drawn as Betty Boop, voiced by Mae Questel).
 They render "Barnacle Bill the Sailor" throughout most of the film.
 After the captain catches up with him, Bimbo is chased into the ocean where he discovers a party of mermaids.

-Murray's role is very minor, but he is distinctly heard when Bimbo searches his address book for Nancy Lee, "Oh yeah…that's the one."
+Murray's role is very minor, but he is distinct when Bimbo searches his address book for Nancy Lee: "Oh yeah…that's the one."

 Screen Songs: